All About Thailand - eat2explore

 Another popular dish is Somtum.
 This is a spicy green papaya salad eaten with sticky rice and raw cabbage.
 Another simple staple that is found throughout Thailand.

 And that’s a little bit about the country of Thailand.
 Enjoy the taste of Thailand as you eat2explore!
+Do not worry about allergies - explore a featured country with no mixes!

 Back to blog